Krusty Krab: Krabby Patty

-The Krusty Krab's menu, the Galley Grub, consists mostly of ordinary fast food items, such as french fries and sodas.
-Its signature sandwich, the Krabby Patty, is celebrated, to a comic degree, by the citizens of Bikini Bottom.
+The Krusty Krab's menu, the Galley Grub, consists mostly of ordinary fast-food items, such as fries and sodas.
+Its signature sandwich, the Krabby Patty, is comically beloved by the citizens of Bikini Bottom.
 In The SpongeBob Movie: Sponge Out of Water, Mr. Krabs states: "The Krabby Patty is what ties us all together!
 Without it, there will be a complete breakdown of social order!"
 The sandwich comprises two buns, with the patty, lettuce, cheese, onions, tomatoes, ketchup, mustard, and pickles between them (in that order).
 The recipe of the patty is a closely guarded trade secret, which have led viewers to speculate about its contents.
 Several fan theories have been formed to guess the secret ingredient.

 According to animator Vincent Waller, "there is absolutely no meat in the Krabby Patty.
 There's no animal product in there", something which was always planned by series creator Stephen Hillenburg.
 Mr. Lawrence, a show writer and Plankton's voice actor, explained that the show's writers are not allowed to depict fish as food; he stated that there is no meat served in Bikini Bottom except at the Chum Bucket.
 Tom Kenny, the voice actor for SpongeBob, joked: "Krabby Patties are hummus!"
-Some commentators suggest that there is actually no secret ingredient, pointing to Mr. Krabs' miserliness.
-A writer for Hollywood.com believes that it is "all a ruse that crafty Mr. Krabs came up with in order to stop Plankton from focusing on [t]he Chum Bucket.
+Some commentators suggest that there is actually no secret ingredient.
+A writer for Hollywood.com believes that it is "all a ruse that crafty Mr. Krabs came up with in order to stop Plankton from focusing on the Chum Bucket.
 It's legitimately brilliant marketing!"
 On the possibility that the secret Krabby Patty formula will be revealed in future episodes, Waller said in 2017 that he "would not count on it".
 In 2019, Waller stated that Hillenburg, who died in 2018, is the only person to have seen it.

 Development

 Along with SpongeBob's pineapple house, the Krusty Krab was originally intended to be where "the show would return to again and again, and in which most of the action would take place".
 It debuted in "Help Wanted", the series premiere, and has since appeared in more than 80% of episodes as of 2018.

 The Krusty Krab was inspired by series creator Stephen Hillenburg's time as a fry cook and lobster boiler at a fast-food seafood restaurant during several summers after finishing high school.
-SpongeBob's occupation was directly based on this experience, while Mr. Krabs was inspired by Hillenburg's manager at the restaurant.
+SpongeBob's job was directly based on this experience, while Mr. Krabs was inspired by Hillenburg's manager at the restaurant.
 However, the restaurant owner was not greedy; Hillenburg added this detail to "give him more personality".

 When Hillenburg first created Mr. Krabs, his surname was spelled Crabs, and the name of the restaurant was the Crusty Crab.
 Hillenburg changed the spelling shortly before production began on the show's pilot episode, deciding that K's were funnier and more memorable.
 He based the building's design on a lobster trap.